Take it Home, for (__) Shall Not Repeat the Error. (In Tokyo)

 Essay

 I went to Nagasaki to watch a soccer match.
 It was in the spring of 2018.
-I had been watching J-League for nearly 20 years.
+I had been following the J-League for nearly 20 years.

-The match was between Nagasaki and Hiroshima, held during the Golden Week.
-I flew directly from Tokyo and met up with my parents who had driven from Hiroshima at the stadium.
-We watched the game, had dinner together, stayed overnight, and then went sightseeing with my parents.
+The match between Nagasaki and Hiroshima took place during Golden Week, a series of national holidays in Japan that spans from the end of April to early May, when many people take vacations.
+I flew directly from Tokyo and met up with my parents, who had driven from Hiroshima, at the stadium.
+We watched the game, had dinner together, stayed overnight, and then went sightseeing.

 At the Atomic Bomb Museum, I saw the remnants of a church.
-For the United States, surely the Japanese were heathens, of a different race, an incomprehensible enemy.
-Yet, Nagasaki was a Christian city.
-They had dropped a bomb on their own brethren.
+To the United States, the Japanese were likely seen as heathens, of a different race, an incomprehensible enemy.
+Yet Nagasaki was a Christian city, and they had dropped a bomb on their own brethren.

 After visiting the art museum, I parted ways with my parents and decided to explore Nagasaki on my own.
-Similar to Hiroshima, Nagasaki was a city with streetcars.
+Like Hiroshima, Nagasaki was a city with streetcars.

-When I visited a church, there was the emblem of the Society of Jesus (Jesuits).
+When I visited a church, I noticed the emblem of the Society of Jesus (Jesuits).
 The middle and high schools I attended were Jesuit institutions.

 And like Hiroshima, Nagasaki was also a place where an atomic bomb had been dropped.

-As an individual, I decided to rent a car and travel a bit farther.
+I decided to rent a car and travel a bit farther on my own.
 I went to see the sites of the Hidden Christians.
-There, too, the mark of the Jesuits was present.
+The mark of the Jesuits was evident there as well.

-The city of Nagasaki was brimming with familiar culture.
-My life existed beyond the history of Nagasaki.
+The city of Nagasaki was brimming with familiar culture, and my life is connected to its history.

 Kei Ito